Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 04

-We find a rhythm that works — weekly to start, adjusted as needed.
+We find a rhythm that works — oftentimes weekly to start, adjusted as needed.
 Therapy here isn’t a fixed program.
-We work until the work is done.
+We work until the work feels done.

 In their own words.